Stay Informed

 According to the 2009 Economic Impact Study, the income levels generated by the Port and its tenants equate to 3,043 direct jobs, 1,390 induced jobs, and 2,816 indirect jobs.
 There are a total 7,249 jobs generated by Port activity.

-Absolutely no property tax money is used for the Port’s day-to-day operations.
+No property tax money is used for the Port’s day-to-day operations.

 Budget preparation begins in August and the Commission adopts the final budget at its second meeting in November.